jerryz920/SAFE-latte/docs/safe-strong-hello-world.md

 ## Overview

-The Strong policy framework permits set-based resource ownership with delegations over namespaces.
-The policy definition is located [here](../safe-apps/strong).
+The Strong policy framework permits set-based resource ownership and access privilege with delegations over namespaces.
+The namespace and privilege delegation are supported by a logical machinery that can issue and check statements about creation of a symbolic pathname for a resource object, and attach, delegate, and authorize resource privileges.

+A resource object is identified by a Self-Certifying Identifier (SCID).
+A Scid is a string comprised of two parts that are concatenated by a colon (:): the first part is the ID of the principal that owns the object; the second part is a label chosen by the principal.
+Based on Scids, Strong allows to assign a pathname to a resource object and attach policies.
+Resource pathnames are created under a many-rooted namespace hierarchy.
+Creation of a name entry ought to specify a parent scid, a child scid, and a name component.
+A pathname could originate from the namespace of any principal, but each name delegation requires mutual consent between the principals of the parent scid and child scid.

+The Strong policy definition is located [here](../safe-apps/strong).

 ## Tutorial steps